rkiman/wdwarfdate/README.md

 - *final_mass_err_low:* The difference between the median and the 16th percentile of the final mass distribution
 - *final_mass_err_high:* The difference between the 84th percentile and the median of the final mass distribution

-When we run the *bayesian* method, *wdwarfdate* will also save four files per star in a folder called results (which the code will create if it doesn't exist):
+When we run the *bayesian* method, *wdwarfdate* will also save five files per star in a folder called results (which the code will create if it doesn't exist):

 1. teff_19250_logg_8.16_feh_p0.00_vvcrit_0.0_DA_Cummings_2018_MIST_corner_plot.png which contains the corner plot for the three variables the code samples: main sequence age, cooling age and delta m.